The Business Longitudinal Analysis Data Environment (BLADE) is a statistical resource that contains information on Australian businesses.

 BLADE can help:

-Examples include these research papers:
+Examples include these research papers and reports:

 Data in BLADE comes from several sources that can be linked using the ABN.